-East Devon District Council offers a range of apprenticeships across our service areas.
+East Devon District Council is proud to be an Apprenticeship Ambassador, offering a range of apprenticeships across our service areas.

 How apprenticeships work